In Teneo, all dialogues are designed as flows. Flows contain the logic needed to resolve a specific question of the user.

 Watch the video for an introduction to flows in Teneo.

 Flows in Teneo are represented graphically.
-Simple flows just contain a trigger that recognises the user's intent and an output that contains the answer.
+Simple flows just contain a trigger that recognizes the user's intent and an output that contains the answer.

 Was this page helpful?